Make your own pepperoni pizza from scratch! It’s easy to prepare, easy on the budget… and tastes absolutely delicious! Recipe makes 2 medium pizzas!

 First you make the dough.
 Use either: a bread machine, a dough hook on a stand mixer, or

-Then you roll the dough out on a pizza pan and add the sauce (again, whatever kind floats your boat…I usually just end up using spaghetti sauce and fancy-ing it up with additional spices like garlic powder, oregano, etc.
+The next thing to do is to roll the dough out on a pizza pan and add the sauce (again, whatever kind floats your boat)…I usually just end up using spaghetti sauce and fancy-ing it up with additional spices like garlic powder, oregano, etc.

-Add the cheese, and follow that up with the pepperoni (or other toppings-whatever suits you at the time!)
+Add the mozzarella cheese, and follow that up with the pepperoni slices (or other toppings, as desired – whatever YOUR favorite toppings are!)

-Add additional oregano, Parmesan cheese, red pepper flakes, and a few other spices (if desired), and into the hot oven it goes.
+Sprinkle the top of the pizza with additional oregano, Parmesan cheese, red pepper flakes, and a few other spices (if desired), and into the hot oven it goes.
 This recipe makes two pizzas, which is great if you have a lot of mouths to feed (or if you just want some tasty leftovers for lunch!).
-The pizzas only take about 20 minutes in a hot (400 degree) oven to bake.
+The pepperoni pizza only takes about 20 minutes in a hot (400 degree) oven to bake.